Private issue in public projects

 The permission was not set on the demo.
 You should be able to add private issues now.

-#17 Updated by Lu Pa almost 6 years ago
+#17 Updated by Lu Pa about 6 years ago

 Ok, I tried to reproduce it but I coulnd't :(